asyml/forte/README.md

-**Forte** is a toolkit for building Natural Language Processing pipelines, featuring cross-task interaction, adaptable data-models interfaces and many more.
-It provides a platform to assemble state-of-the-art NLP and ML technologies in a highly-composable fashion, including a wide spectrum of tasks ranging from Information Retrieval, Natural Langauge Understanding to Natural Language Genration.
+**Forte** is a toolkit for building Natural Language Processing pipelines, featuring cross-task interaction, adaptable data-model interfaces and many more.
+It provides a platform to assemble state-of-the-art NLP and ML technologies in a highly-composable fashion, including a wide spectrum of tasks ranging from Information Retrieval, Natural Language Understanding to Natural Language Generation.

-With Forte, It is extremely simple to build an intergrated system that can search documents, analyze and extract information and generate language all in one place.
+With Forte, it is extremely simple to build an integrated system that can search documents, analyze and extract information and generate language all in one place.
 This allows the developer to fully utilize and combine the strength and results from each step, and allow the system to make fully informed decision at the end of the pipeline.

-While it is quite easy to combine arbitrary 3rd party tools (Check out these [examples](./examples)!), Forte also brings technology to you by supporting deep learnign via Texar, and by providing a convenient model data interface that allows user to cast tasks to models.
+While it is quite easy to combine arbitrary 3rd party tools (Check out these [examples](./examples)!), Forte also brings technology to you by supporting deep learning via Texar, and by providing a convenient model data interface that allows user to cast tasks to models.

 ## Core Design Principles